influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 $
 ```

 Note that this task on success returns no status or additional messages.
-Some
-error messages associated with malformed or invalid TICKscripts may be returned.
+Some error messages associated with malformed or invalid TICKscripts may be returned.
-To verify the results use the `list tasks` command.
+To verify the results, use the `list tasks` command.

 **From a template**
 ```